 - A refund of unused materials will be at the discretion of the delivery department Director.

-If you wish to withdraw from a Diploma/Advanced Diploma course or unit please contact Customer Service for a copy of the form you will need to complete and submit.
+If you wish to withdraw from a Diploma/Advanced Diploma course or unit please contact Customer Service or alternatively please visit the Course Withdrawal page and complete and submit the form.

 VET FEE-HELP (continuing students)

 On 1 January 2017 the VET FEE-HELP scheme closed for all new students.
 ‘Grandfathering’ arrangements were implemented to minimise disruption to continuing students wanting to continue their studies under VET FEE-HELP in 2017.

 Some grandfathered students, who have accessed VET FEE-HELP and completed units in 2017, but have not yet completed their course, may be eligible to extend their VET FEE-HELP assistance into 2018 under exceptional circumstances.